roachhd/powershell-book/chapter-four/README.md

 1
 ```

-Reversing the contents of an array using the approach described above is not particularly efficient because PowerShell has to store the result in a new array.
-Instead, you can use the special array functions of the .NET Framework (see [Chapter 6][README.md]).
+>Reversing the contents of an array using the approach described above is not particularly efficient because PowerShell has to store the result in a new array.
+Instead, you can use the special array functions of the .NET Framework. *see [Chapter 6](README.md).
 This will enable you to reverse the contents of an array very efficiently:

 ```powershell
 $a = ipconfig